christopherobin/mage/lib/msgServer/Readme.md

 # Message Server

-The message server is in charge of event propagation through the system, and the hosting of the HTTP server.
+The message server is in charge of event propagation through the system.

 ## MMRP